clipperhouse/uax29/README.md

 ### Performance

 `uax29` is designed to work in constant memory, regardless of input size.
 It buffers input and streams tokens.
+(For example, I am showing a maximum resident size of 8MB when processing a 300MB file, on my laptop.)

-Execution time is designed to be `O(n)` on input size.
-It is I/O-bound.
-In your code, you control I/O and performance implications by the `io.Reader` you pass to `NewScanner`.
+Execution time is `O(n)` on input size.
+It can be I/O bound; you can control I/O and performance implications by the `io.Reader` you pass to `NewScanner`.

-If I am reading my benchmarks correctly, `uax29/words` processes around 2MM tokens per second on my laptop, when the input is preloaded into memory.
-By default, it buffers 64K of input at a time.
+In my local testing (Mac laptop), `uax29/words` processes around 2MM tokens per second of English wiki text.

 ### Conformance